 What are the implications of social learning for nowadays corporate training programs?
 Well, have you heard of the 70:20:10 model?
 It is a learning model used by training professionals to describe how the acquiring of knowledge happens.
 According to it, 70% of what we learn comes from observing others, 20% comes from interaction and only 10% is a result of traditional learning methods.
 Basically, social learning is the basis to which we constantly add new concepts.

-And, in an attempt to keep up with the business requirements, the e-Learning industry has found methods to fully benefit from the social feature of the learning process, by creating communities of practice.
+And, in an attempt to keep up with the business requirements, the e-Learning industry has found methods to fully benefit from the social feature of the learning process, by creating a learning community known as community of practice.

 What are communities of practice?
 Learning environments in which the social interaction is fully employed and the knowledge seekers can share insights from their own professional experience, can engage in conversations with their peers and find possible outcomes for the issues they encounter.